Speed33 Owners Gallery

 Crompton Speed33

-Soon to be debuting at the Grand National Roadster Show in Pomona 2010, Mr. Carter Crompton has been preserving while enjoying his triple black Speed33.
+This Speed33 debuted at the Grand National Roadster Show in Pomona 2010, Mr. Carter Crompton has been preserving while enjoying his triple black Speed33.
 A local customer that visits the American Speed shops regularly, Carter was looking for just the "right look."
 Working with Mark, they came up with the tall skinny tire look on the blacked out build to really set it apart with the tall So-Cal cast wheels.
 Carter's car was the first to receive the American Speed trim panel treatment, with all upholstery work done right here at our shop.
 Custom embroidery sets off the upper bolster of the American Speed designed Wise Guy bench seat.
-Motivated by a crate SBC and automatic, Carter looks forward to shows and cruising northern Michigan in 2010.s.
+Motivated by a crate SBC and automatic, Carter looks forward to shows and cruising northern Michigan.

 West Speed33